kmjax/weather_api/000_Link_and_Status.md

 - d) visibility
 - e) wind speed and compass direction
 - f) Sunrise and Sunset
-- g) 5 day forecast (\*\*\*\* maybe/maybe NOT! this is not set in stone)
+- g) 5 day forecast

 #### STATUS

-~85% Complete.
+~90% Complete.
+All data points now being fetched and displayed.
+The last step is retrieve and display the five day forecast data.

+#### Previous Status Updates:

 User interface received a major overhaul.
 Better alignment and group of items.
 The same data as before is being displayed, no new data items yet.

-Previously: Overhauled the data fetch!
+Overhauled the data fetch!
 The logic now uses the base "weather" query to get some of the information and the lat/lon for the city.
 Next, the lat/lon for a new "onecall" query to get additional information including the daily highs and lows along with forcast data for the next five days.

 So far, the data query is working and returning data from OpenWeatherMap.org.
 The following information is displayed: conditions, sunrise/set, wind speed and direction, visibility, current temperature, and humidity.